Arksine/moonraker/docs/web_api.md

 ### Job Queue APIs

-The following enpoints may be used to manage Moonraker's job queue.
+The following endpoints may be used to manage Moonraker's job queue.
-Note that Moonraker's Job Queue is impelemented as a FIFO queue and it may contain multiple references to the same job.
+Note that Moonraker's Job Queue is implemented as a FIFO queue and it may contain multiple references to the same job.

 !!!
 Note